mert-byrktr/CMI-2025/README.md

 *   **Multi-Branch Input:** The model uses three parallel branches with different kernel sizes (`[3,3,3]`, `[7,5,3]`, `[15,11,7]`) to capture short, medium, and long-term temporal patterns simultaneously.
 *   **Branch Structure:** Each branch consists of a series of 1D Convolution, Batch Normalization, MaxPooling, and Dropout layers.
 *   **Fusion and Classification:** The outputs of the three branches are concatenated, passed through a final convolutional block, followed by Global Max Pooling, and then classified using two dense layers with Dropout.
-*   **Optimizer and Loss:** The model was trained using the AdamW optimizer and a Categorical Crossentropy loss function with label smoothing of 0.1.
+*   **Optimizer and Loss:** The model was trained using the AdamW optimizer and a Categorical Cross-Entropy loss function with label smoothing of 0.1.

 ### Cross-validation Setup:
 *   **5-fold MultilabelStratifiedKFold:** Grouped per `subject`, and stratified on `adult_child`, `handedness`, and `sex`.